Hyundai Sonata: N Line

+Facelift

+Presented on March 26, 2023, the facelifted Sonata was unveiled at the 2023 Seoul Mobility Show.
+Among the changes, the model now incorporates the brand's Sensuous Sportiness design language, with the model adopting a full-width LED light bar at the front.
+The main headlights are hidden above the air intakes and joined by a wider grille and sharper lines.

+The refreshed North American-market Sonata was introduced on August 30, 2023, alongside the refreshed 2024 Hyundai Elantra.
+Sonata models equipped with the 2.5L I4 engine will feature Hyundai's H-TRAC all wheel drive system as an option, in addition to standard front wheel drive.
+The Sonata will be the first Hyundai sedan sold in North America to be offered with the H-TRAC system.
+A new curved display is available with two separate displays under a single pane of glass.
+Wireless Apple CarPlay and Android Auto availability is now expanded to all Sonata models, previously only available on the base SE trim when equipped with the base eight-inch touchscreen display.

 Markets

 North America

-Trim levels for the Sonata are SE, SEL, SEL Plus and Limited.
-It is available with two engines at launch, both of which are inline-fours: a turbocharged 1.6-litre unit with 180 hp and a naturally aspirated dual port injection 2.5-liter unit with 198 hp.
+Trim levels for the Sonata in the United States are SE, SEL, SEL Plus and Limited, in Canada they are Preferred, Sport, and Ultimate Hybrid.
+It is available with two engines at launch, both of which are inline-fours: a turbocharged 1.6-liter unit with 180 hp and a naturally aspirated dual port injection 2.5-liter unit with 198 hp.
 The latter engine replaces the previous 185-hp 2.4-liter unit.
 A performance-oriented "N-Line" model with a more powerful engine made its debut on September 22, 2020.

 South Korea

 In South Korea, the DN8 Sonata was released with four engine options, which are 2.0-liter one hybrid and three versions with 2.0-liter gasoline, 2.0-liter liquefied natural gas injection and 1.6-liter gasoline turbo engines.

 The Sonata Sensuous was released on April 21, 2021.
 The exterior styling of the Sensuous 1.6 turbo model is applied to the 2.0-liter gasoline model, while adding black metallic outside mirrors and a rear bumper diffuser.

+Since April 2024, Hyundai started importing the Sonata for taxi use from China, where it is produced by Beijing Hyundai.
+The Sonata Taxi retains the 2890 mm wheelbase of the Chinese market Sonata, 50 mm longer than the standard Sonata.
+It is also equipped with a taxi-specific Smartstream LPG 2.0 engine, a specialized 6-speed transmission, and 20% more durable tires.
+The model replaced the previous Sonata Taxi based on the seventh-generation Sonata (LF), which continued production until July 2023.
+The plan was initially met with opposition from Hyundai Motor's labor union.

 Australia

-The DN8 Sonata was released in Australia in June 2021, after a two-year break of the nameplate in the country.
-It is only available in performance-focused N Line model with the 2.5-litre turbocharged petrol engine.
+The DN8 Sonata was released in Australia in 2021, after a two-year break of the nameplate in the country.
+It is only available in performance-focused N Line model with the 2.5-liter turbocharged gasoline engine and 8 speed dual clutch automatic gearbox.